 Mediacom Raises Surcharges

-On or about January 15, 2015, Mediacom will raise its Local Broadcast Station and Regional Sports Network surcharges by a combined total of $1.01 per month, as explained in this letter.
+In January 2015, Mediacom raised its Local Broadcast Station and Regional Sports Network surcharges by a combined total of $1.01 per month, as explained in this letter.
 Mediacom says these surcharges highlight the skyrocketing costs of programming and provide some transparency in cable rates.
-At the same time, the cost of HBO will increase one dollar per month.
+At the same time, the cost of HBO increased one dollar per month.

 Mediacom Regional Sports Network Surcharge